Frequently Asked Questions

 What happens next and how do I have my say?

-The second round of public exhibitions will take place on the 18 and 19 September and more detail can be found on the Exhibition tab.
+The second round of public exhibitions took place on 18 and 19 September and the exhibition material can be found on this page.

-We know that local people can make a valuable contribution to the proposals by offering their local knowledge and raising issues that may not have been considered and we’re committed to keeping you informed
+We know that local people can make a valuable contribution to the proposals by offering their local knowledge and raising issues that may not have been considered and we’re committed to keeping you informed.
+Please get in touch with us with any comments or queries on the proposals.

 1 This distance is given from the approximate centre point of the site to Tomatin.